d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 Rather than rolling our own iterator, we can call upon Gluon's `data` module to read data.
-Since `data` is often used as a variable name, we will replace it with the pseudonym `gdata`
-(adding the first letter of Gluon), too differentiate the imported `data` module from a variable we might define.

 The first step will be to instantiate an `ArrayDataset`, which takes in one or more ndarrays as arguments.
 Here, we pass in `features` and `labels` as arguments.